How to build a personal trainer website: Step-by-step guide

 For example, if you plan on selling products or services online, you’ll need a host that offers ecommerce features.

-Once you’ve selected a CMS, follow the instructions to install it on your web server.
-You should now be able to login and start designing your website and adding content.
+Once you’ve selected a platform, follow the instructions to install it on your web server.
+You should now be able to log in and start designing your website and adding content.

 Now, it’s time to start putting together the look and feel of your site.
 There are a few things to consider when choosing the theme and style for your personal trainer website.